tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

     - **scrutinize awkwardness**
       - the place to dig is the most awkward part of your design.
 The place where procedures are doing complicated things that are hard to explain.
 The place where every new requirements seems to add complexity
       - If you are lucky, the domain experts may enjoy playing with ideas and experimenting with the model.
 If you are not that lucky, you and your fellow developers will have to come up with the ideas, using the domain expert as a validator, watching for discomfort or recognition on this or her face.
+    - **business rules often do not fit the responsibility of any of the obvious ENTITIES OR VALUE OBJECTS, their variety and combinations can overwhelm the basic meaning of the domain object.
+But moving the rules out of the domain layer is even worse, since the domain code no longer express the model.
+Logic programming provides the concept of separate, combinable, rule objects called "predicates", but full implementation of this object is cumbersome.
+It is also so general that it doesn't communicate  intent as much as more specialized designs**
+    - **create explicit predicate-like VALUE object for specialized purposes.
+A SPECIFICATION is a predicate that determines if an object does or does not satisfy some criteria**
+    - **Contemplate contradictions**
+      - Different domain experts can have different views on a particular part of the domain, according to their knowledge and experience.
+      - Most of the times, the contradictions are merely terminology differences and misunderstandings, however sometimes there is an actual clash of ideas.
+      - Either way, when we find a contradiction, we need to clarify it with the domain experts.
+    - read the book on the domain
+    - **try, try again**
+      - All the knowledge crunching is interactive, it doesn’t happen in one go.
+It involves a lot of experimentation, a lot of trial and error.
+It takes time, but it deepens the model, it makes the model reflect what is indeed needed and, in the long run, it ends up being faster.

   - Supple Design: How a system can become easier to extend and adapt rather than ossifying into legacy?
     - **explicit constraints**